DAO (Decentralized Autonomous Organization): How Decentralized Gove…

 What are the major challenges and risks of decentralized organizations?

 DAO risks include smart contract vulnerabilities, voter apathy, and the potential for personal liability as established by recent legal precedents.
 Smart contracts represent immutable code that executes automatically, which means security vulnerabilities cannot be patched post-deployment without a full migration.
-Vulnerability of Aave decentralized lending protocols and similar DeFi platforms to code exploits has resulted in losses exceeding $600 million across the ecosystem in 2024 and 2025.
-Power concentration and the “Whale” problem identify governance risks—protocols where token distribution is heavily concentrated in early holders often see low voter participation and proposals that enrich large holders at community expense.
+Vulnerability of Aave decentralized lending protocols and similar DeFi platforms to code exploits is the reason an unaudited contract holding a treasury is a standing risk rather than a hypothetical one.
+Power concentration and the “Whale” problem identify governance risks, protocols where token distribution is heavily concentrated in early holders often see low voter participation and proposals that enrich large holders at community expense.

 How does a DAO handle treasury management and “Rage Quits”?